randallarms/fictionamer/README.md

 ## Instructions
 When prompted, type in the genre you wish to generate a name based on.

+## Genres
+"fantasy" - Fantasy
+"scifi" - Sci-fi

-> Note: Currently, "fantasy" and "scifi" are the only supported genres.
-More coming soon!
+> Note: More coming soon!